IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

     Successfully saved default region.
 The program will look for buckets in the region us-south.

+??? failure "If the command above failed..."
+    Occasionally, when creating the IBM Cloud Shell, the account may not be properly set for the shell instance.
+Verify the **Current account** shown in top right corner of the window is set to {{account}}.
+If it is not properly set, close the current IBM Cloud Shell browser tab, Repeat Step 1, wait a few seconds, and then continue with next steps if the **Current account** is set to {{account}}.

 8. Retrieve the Cloud Resource Name (CRN) for the COS service instance {{COS.serviceInstanceName}}.

 The -id flag returns just the CRN without additional information.